Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Abstract

 \section{Abstract}

 We propose \emph{conditional PED-ANOVA (\methodname)}, a principled framework for estimating hyperparameter importance (HPI) in conditional search spaces, where the presence or domain of a hyperparameter can depend on other hyperparameters.
 Although the original PED-ANOVA provides a fast and efficient way to estimate HPI within the top-performing regions of the search space, it assumes a fixed, unconditional search space and therefore cannot properly handle conditional hyperparameters.
 To address this, we introduce a conditional HPI for top-performing regions and derive a closed-form estimator that accurately reflects conditional activation and domain changes.
-Experiments show that naive adaptations of existing HPI estimators yield misleading or uninterpretable importance estimates in conditional settings, whereas \methodname consistently provides meaningful importances that reflect the underlying conditional structure.
+Experiments show that naive adaptations of existing HPI estimators yield misleading or uninterpretable importances in conditional settings, whereas \methodname consistently provides meaningful importances that reflect the underlying conditional structure.
+Our code is publicly available at \CondPedAnovaGitHubLink.

 \ccsdesc[500]{Computing methodologies~Machine learning approaches} \ccsdesc[500]{Mathematics of computing~Mathematical analysis}

 \keywords{Analysis of Variance, Hyperparameter Importance, Conditional Search Space, Automated Machine Learning}